sphinx-doc/sphinx/Doc-26/library/user.rst

 (The three-argument form of :func:`getattr` is used in case the user has not defined ``spam_verbose`` in their :file:`.pythonrc.py` file.)

-Programs with extensive customization needs are better off reading a program- specific customization file.
+Programs with extensive customization needs are better off reading a program-specific customization file.

 Programs with security or privacy concerns should *not* import this module; a user can easily break into a program by placing arbitrary code in the